learn-co-curriculum/react-ts-typescript-features-continued/README.md

 8. Generics
 9. Classes

-As we go through this lesson, code along with the given examples in the `practice.ts` file you created in the previous lab.
+As we go through this lesson, code along with the given examples in the `react-ts-typescript-lab-2` directory we configured in the previous lab.
+Create a new file in the `src` folder called `practice.ts` and code along in there.
 TypeScript syntax can take some time getting used to when you're already familiar with vanilla JavaScript.
 Typing things out as you learn them can help solidify the concepts.

 ## Simple Types